microsoft/jacdac/services/led.md

 ## Animation steps

-Animations are described using pairs of HSV and duration, similarly to the LED service.
+Animations are described using pairs of HSV and duration, similarly to the `status_light` register in the control service.

 ## Registers